Youth Social Action Fund

 - Costs of delivering/ participating in programmes that provide learning/ skills outcomes for the individual only

 - ‘Business as usual’ operational costs of youth groups

 An update will be required at the mid term stage, followed by an end of project report including photographs and case studies where possible.
 Templates will be provided when monitoring is due.

-Young people participating in funded projects will be required to complete a brief survey before and after taking part – the survey will be provided.
+Young people participating in funded projects will be required to complete a brief survey after taking part – the survey will be provided.

 When to apply